New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 In its later stages, the caterpillar develops a light gray-green body and a brown head, and it can often be seen crawling along branches or trunks in search of food.

-Smaller moths and butterflies are the main food source for this species of caterpillars, while the adult moths feed on nectar from flowers.
+This species of caterpillars’ main food sources are smaller moths and butterflies, while the adult moths feed on nectar from flowers.

 This helps ensure that pollination continues throughout the state and that native plant populations remain healthy.